The ideological functions of Renaissance funeral elegy

 Based on primary research of sixteenth century funeral records in British archives, I place the broadside elegy in its relationship to elaborate funeral pageantry and other funeral practices in the period.
 Using poststructural models of social formation and subjectivity, I reconstruct the social position from which these poems were written.
 There was, in fact, a group of middle-class writers who promoted themselves as "professional elegists"--always ready with a poem upon the death of an important aristocrat.
 The specifically marginal subject position which these writers occupied in the Elizabethan social formation enabled them to produce a critique of the dominant aristocratic ideology even within a genre designed to flatter particular aristocrats.
 I map out the larger generic context within which funeral poems were written and read, situating the adulatory, published "broadside" funeral elegy in relation to the more personal manuscript elegies of the aristocratic elite and in relation to the frequently satirical broadside ballads on government ministers, controversial clergymen, notorious criminals, and other notable subjects.
 The study ends with an examination of John Donne's First Anniversary in the complex socio-historic context that I have developed in the preceding chapters.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Strickland, Ronald Lee, "The ideological functions of Renaissance funeral elegy" (1987).
 Languages, Literatures, and Linguistics - Dissertations.
-Paper 25.
+25.